dmodel-ai/dmodel-ai.github.io/understanding-understanding-optionals/blog_post.md

 Let's make this more concrete.

 We say a model produces an answer that is "morally" (vs technically) correct if the code attempts to solve the problem asked of it.
-Each test case is paird with a regex that tests if the model output produces code that touches all of the relevant concepts.
+Each test case is paired with a regex that tests if the model output produces code that touches all of the relevant concepts.
 \AS{put an example here?}